You Trust 1000 Strangers Every Time You Deploy

 Other ecosystems shifted left on this years ago:

-• Bun has blocked lifecycle scripts from untrusted dependencies by default since its early releases, using a trustedDependencies allowlist.
+--allow-*flags.
+Ryan Dahl, who created Node.js, built Deno specifically because he regretted Node's lack of sandboxing. - Bun has blocked lifecycle scripts from untrusted dependencies by default since its early releases, using a

 npm?
-The first serious RFC to make install scripts opt-in was proposed in 2021 and rejected as too disruptive.
-The actual hard block is expected in npm v12 (July 2026).
+The first serious RFC to make install scripts opt-in was proposed in 2021 and rejected as too disruptive. npm v12 finally shipped the hard block in July 2026 - install scripts are opt-in at last.
+But keyv landed weeks later and still executed: pushing straight to main and cutting a release produced signed, provenance-backed versions, and its preinstall hook ran anyway.
 That's 14 years of default-allow arbitrary code execution, and the ecosystem is still catching up.

 npm's flat, global namespace makes typosquatting trivially easy on top of all this.
 Anyone can register any unclaimed name; there's no verification that expresss has any relationship to express.
 Go's URL-based module system (github.com/user/repo) makes namespacing inherent. npm never made that shift.